You are looking to buy a website but do not know where to start or what questions to ask?

 - High Quality

 The content creator is an expert in their field.
-They will be an effective communicator.
+They will be an effective communicator to both humans and bots while still understanding and following the overall marketing strategies of the website and individual pages.

 Need to have money to invest in the content creators time (copywriter, photographer, etc.)